tinkerhub/TinkerHub-Learning-Paths/archetypes/default.md

 1. Numbered list of things you need to learn here.

-:bulb: Link couple of resources to learn
+💡 Link couple of resources to learn

 ## Second thing to learn (Put suitable emoji)